marc-frank/motor-database/README.md

 ## Feedback and Support

 Have feedback or need support?
-Feel free to open an issue on our [GitHub repository](https://github.com/marc-frank/motor-database/issues).
+Feel free to open an issue on the [GitHub repository](https://github.com/marc-frank/motor-database/issues).